RSFIEDLLFNKV... are we looking at weaponized amyloidosis?

 The prion thing is not the same thing as the amyloid thing, but they may be more inter-linked that we think.
 I don’t know yet.
 Walnut brings up the concept of a ‘prioloid’ in his Substack.
 I don’t know what I think of this yet.
 The one thing I know is that prions aggregate due to their high beta sheet compostion and are histochemically and ultrastructurally identical to amyloid.

 I will return my lovelies.
-If you want my advice, really learn how bad and irreversible amyloid plaque formation is (maybe just mention the word Alzheimer’s - Chris Masterjohn wrote a piece on Alzheimer’s a while ago but it is thorough and relevant) and convey to your loved ones being told they need to get injected again that the shots may cause them.
+If you want my advice, really learn how bad and irreversible amyloid plaque formation is (maybe just mention the word Alzheimer’s - Chris Masterjohn wrote a piece on Alzheimer’s a while ago and it is thorough and relevant) and convey to your loved ones being told they need to get injected again that the shots may cause them specific harms.
 Chris wrote that the accumulation of amyloid plaques are a universal hallmark of Alzheimer's but not necessarily the cause.
 Agreed.

 The thing that worries me about this is that the systemic formation of amyloid plaques would explain so many, if not all of the severe adverse events that we are seeing in VAERS and other adverse event reporting systems.
 To me, it would explain myocarditis.